ew66/nd013-c1-vision-starter-project/README.md

     Refer to the image above, we got the bad performance on the reference model.
     ![Reference Loss](images/reference_loss.png "Reference Loss")
     And we found that the loss is unstable during training.
 So we enlarge the batch size from 2 to 8, then retrain the model again.

-> This section should detail the results of the reference experiment.
-It should includes training metrics and a detailed explanation of the algorithm's performances.

 #### Improve on the reference
 2. Experiment1_bs8